SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 1. Uninstall the existing tools (if previously installed)

+If you already have installed sPyNNaker previously (and the optional sPyNNakerExternalDevicesPlugin and/or sPyNNakerExtraModelsPlugin), you will need to uninstall it:

        pip uninstall pyNN-SpiNNaker
        pip uninstall sPyNNaker
        pip uninstall sPyNNaker8
        pip uninstall sPyNNakerExternalDevicesPlugin
        pip uninstall sPyNNakerExtraModelsPlugin

-To install the tools, first, activate your virtualenv, `<name>`:

-    source <name>/bin/activate

 1. Install Matplotlib:

        pip install matplotlib

-1. Install sPyNNaker(8):
+1. Install sPyNNaker:

        pip install sPyNNaker

-1. Install pyNN-SpiNNaker(8):

-       python -m spynnaker.setup_pynn

-You can now [configure](#Configuration) your environment.

-# <a name="Central"></a> Central Installation
-These instructions will install the required packages in a central location.
-If you are installing on Linux, you must have root access to do this (or prepend each command with `sudo`), and Windows users should run these commands from a command prompt run as Administrator (right-click the shortcut for the command prompt and select "Run as administrator", but do not use the `sudo` in the commands below).

-If you already have installed sPyNNaker previously (and the optional sPyNNakerExternalDevicesPlugin and/or sPyNNakerExtraModelsPlugin), you will need to uninstall it:

-    [sudo] pip uninstall pyNN-SpiNNaker
-    [sudo] pip uninstall sPyNNaker
-    [sudo] pip uninstall sPyNNaker8
-    [sudo] pip uninstall sPyNNakerExternalDevicesPlugin
-    [sudo] pip uninstall sPyNNakerExtraModelsPlugin

-1. Install Matplotlib:

-       [sudo] pip install matplotlib

-1. Install sPyNNaker:

-       [sudo] pip install sPyNNaker

-1. Install pyNN-SpiNNaker:

-       [sudo] python -m spynnaker.setup_pynn

-You can now [configure](#Configuration) your environment.

-# <a name="User"></a> User-only Installation

-These instructions will install the required packages only for the current user (in your home directory).
-This can avoid issues where you don't have root access to the machine you are installing on, or on a shared machine where the dependencies might otherwise conflict with those of other users.

-If you already have installed sPyNNaker previously (and the optional sPyNNakerExternalDevicesPlugin and/or sPyNNakerExtraModelsPlugin), you will need to uninstall it:

-    pip uninstall pyNN-SpiNNaker
-    pip uninstall sPyNNaker8
-    pip uninstall sPyNNaker
-    pip uninstall sPyNNakerExternalDevicesPlugin
-    pip uninstall sPyNNakerExtraModelsPlugin

-1. Install Matplotlib:

-       pip install matplotlib --user

-1. Install sPyNNaker:

-       pip install sPyNNaker --user

 1. Install pyNN-SpiNNaker: